mattdibi/eclipsecon-keyboard-talk/slides.md

 ---

-# Minimal
+# Minimalism

 > "We are moving our keys to the fingers, we're not moving our fingers to the keys"

 ![bg opacity blur](./media/hardware/1wubhh0.jpeg)

 <!--
-- Less distance between keys (minimal key travel) means fewer errors
-- Less hand repositioning which means fewer errors (I found that most of my mistakes were due to repositioning my hand after moving away from the home row, these can't exists if you're always on the home row) Example of annoying movements: home row -> esc, home row -> arrow keys
+We'll talk about how we can achieve this in the following slides but let's focus on why this is something good.

+- Reducing finger movement means reducing fatigue and strain on the hands
+- Reducing finger movement means fewer errors: you don't need to reposition your hands and thus reduce the probability of misplacing them
 - Improving typing habits: I've always used the pinkies incorrectly especially for pressing the "shift" key which made them hurt after a day of work.
-With the miryoku layout I am forced to use the index and to alternate between left and right hand (which is the correct way of doing it).
-- The "limitation" of they keyboard made me discover new ways of typing: I can't keep backspace pressed to delete a word if I need to because this triggers the layer, due to this I discovered (and *actually started using*) the alt/cmd+backspace combinations which improved my typing habits again.
-This is now ingrained in my muscle memory and use it everywhere (like the alt+cmd arrow keys).
-- Due to their placement (home-row mods) shortcuts are so much easier to type (see iTerm2 tab/split change)
+Reducing the number of keys means that you're constrained to use your keyboard properly.
 - Portability (duh!)
-- It is **fun**
+- It looks *adorable*
 -->

 ---